 Mothers have to be incredibly organized, planning out their days around appointments, feeding time, playdates, and naps.

-So, as a new mother, you will quickly develop incredible time-management co-ordination skills, which you can put to good use as a Virtual Assistant.
+So, as a new mother, you will quickly develop incredible time-management coordination skills, which you can put to good use as a virtual assistant.

-As a virtual assistant, your responsibility is to help business owners with their day-to-day tasks, such as booking appointments and answering emails and calls.
+Your responsibility is to help business owners with their day-to-day tasks, such as booking appointments and answering emails and calls.

-How to get started: You can apply to job sites or directly to companies hiring virtual assistants.
+- How to get started: You can apply to job sites or directly to companies hiring virtual assistants.
 Some applicants may get in touch with recruiters for virtual assistant jobs.

-Average earnings: In the US, the average hourly page for a VA job is $24.4 an hour.
+- Average earnings: In the US, the average hourly page for a VA job is $24.4 an hour.

 8. Accounting clerk

 Do you have a head for numbers?
 Accounting clerks perform various duties such as budgeting, keeping a record of the financial statements, and reporting.
-You may also do clerical tasks like filing paperwork.
-If you have accounting experience, try working full-time or as a side job.

-How to get started: You need a degree, or at least an accounting certification, to get hired as an accounting clerk.
+- How to get started: You need a degree, or at least an accounting certification, to get hired as an accounting clerk.
 Proficiency in accounting software may also be required.

-20 self-employed jobs for moms
+22 self-employed jobs for moms

 If the idea of working for someone else doesn't sound appealing, then you can always run your own business or work as a freelancer.
 The success of your endeavor depends on how proactive you are in looking for clients to work for.
 Some of the opportunities you can consider as a stay-at-home mom: